 The DIAMOND DJ COLLECTIVE

 The DIAMOND DJ COLLECTIVE is a rotating cast of female DJs dropping dancefloor gems to make your body rock.
-Our members include Donna Lovejoy, I Heart Hamilton, and myself.
+Our founding members include Donna Lovejoy, I Heart Hamilton, and myself.
 We are a group of women who formed an alliance to combine our various strengths to promote ourselves within the community.
 We work really well together because we all play different styles that easily mesh, and we come from different social circles and are all very immersed in different facets of the community, so we share DJ bookings, and can pass off dates we’re unavailable for to others.
 Recently, we've added a few others to our roster, and are continuing to evolve and spread joy to dance floors throughout Hamilton.

 A LITTLE MORE IN-DEPTH ON BEING A FEMALE DJ AND OUR WOMEN'S DJ WORKSHOPS - AN INTERVIEW WITH HAMILTON'S THE SILHOUETTE...